vron7/Aha-s/ts.md

 orderPasta('penne', (name) => console.log('ordered', name));

 // unknown type
+// a bit better than any, use when you don't know
-let input1: any;
+// the type, for example when fetching some data let input1: any;
 let input2: unknown;
 input1.toUpperCase() // no error, TS ignores type checking for any